Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Introduction

-In this paper, we formulate SCCUC as a large Mixed-Integer Second-Order Cone Program (MISOCP) that leverages the recent work in \cite{Bienstock2014, Lubin2015, Roald2013}.
-This formulation models two kinds of reserves, generator reserves and tertiary/spinning reserves.
-These reserves respond to wind fluctuations and outages, respectively.
+In this paper, we formulate SCCUC as a large Mixed-Integer Second-Order Cone Program (MISOCP) that leverages the recent work in \cite{Bienstock2014, Lubin2015, Roald2013, Sundar2016}.
+This formulation \linecomment{considers two kinds of reserves, which respond to wind fluctuations and outages, respectively}.
 We develop a sequential, modified Benders decomposition algorithm that exploits the block diagonal structure of the constraint matrix.
 The decomposition algorithm solves an inner problem that accounts for generator contingencies using a Benders decomposition.
 The outer loop accounts for line contingency constraints which are modeled as Second-Order Cones (SOCs) and efficiently solved via an outer-approximation technique.

-Our algorithm is parallelizable and extensive computational experiments based on the three area IEEE RTS-96 system (see \cite{Wong1999}) and IEEE 300 NESTA test system (see \cite{Coffrin2014}) are used to demonstrate the effectiveness of the algorithm.
+Our algorithm is parallelizable and extensive computational experiments based on the three area IEEE RTS-96 system and IEEE 300 NESTA test system are used to demonstrate the effectiveness of the algorithm.
 We also present a detailed comparison of the SCCUC formulation to the deterministic variant of the problem to illustrate the economic and operational advantages of the SCCUC.